ashokgelal/servy/README.md

 # servy
-HTTP Server using Elixir OTP
+An HTTP Server using Elixir OTP